 At a time when no drug therapy was available for the treatment of schizophrenia and other mental illnesses, Bleuler often achieved an improvement in symptoms by improving general health conditions and personal care.
 He was also one of the first to point out this connection and caused a renunciation of the classical mental asylum, which had not been much more than a pure depository and had often led to a mental neglect of the sick.
 Bleuler also represented – like his predecessor Auguste Forel – eugenic and racist views.
 He propagated and initiated forced sterilisation and castration of psychiatric patients.
 However, Bleuler did not develop a healing concept.
 The therapy in the institution was based solely on work and occupation.
 Sick people were educated for self-control and in severe cases trained.
 For the discharge it was necessary to suppress and control disturbing secondary symptoms.
 Bleuler and his successors called this “socialization”.

-At yovisto you can learn more about psychiatry in the lecture “What Happens When Things Go Wrong: Mental Illness” by Professor Paul Bloom at Yale University.
+At yovisto academic video search you can learn more about psychiatry in the lecture “What Happens When Things Go Wrong: Mental Illness” by Professor Paul Bloom at Yale University.

 References and Further Reading: